The Methodist Church, Bridge Street opened in 1868.

 As was customary in Methodist churches, there was a day school attached to both Church Street and Bath Road.

 The school room at the back of the Methodist Church in Bridge Street was built in 1907, and, at the same time, alterations were made to the front of the church including the granite facing.
 A loan of £400 was taken up at the time - finally repaid in October 1947.

 In 1932 the various splits in Methodism were brought together by the Deed of Union and one Methodist Church was formed.
 This was more easily done on paper than in reality and in Hungerford both Wesleyan and Primitives continued to meet separately until the Charnham Street Church was closed in 1971.
 The Wesleyans were invited to join with the Primitives at Bridge Street but many found themselves unable to do so

 The property adjacent to the church, 9 Bridge Street, was owned by the church, and was used for some time as the manse.
 It was sold in 1992 to provide funds to modernise the church.

 In 1993 Bridge Street was refurbished, chairs installed instead of pews, a garden established by the river, and other improvements made.
-This year a modern kitchen has been installed in the Hall to continue the Methodist tradition of hospitality.
-Much work continues to be done there to make the Church relevant within the town and to help where possible in a wider context.
-Bridge Street has a reputation for being a warm and welcoming Church in which to worship.
+A modern kitchen was installed in the hall to continue the Methodist tradition of hospitality.

 Follow this for the list of Methodist Ministers in Hungerford.